 C. p. f. squarrosa

 Native to (or naturalized in) Oregon:

-- Conifer, evergreen tree, 8(65!) ft [2(20!) m], open conical, densely twiggy, becomes irregularly fluffy.
+- Conifer, evergreen tree, open conical, densely twiggy, becomes irregularly fluffy, rapid growing, a tree may gain 1.5 ft (1.6 m) per year and in 10 years reach 12-18 feet (4 - 6 m) tall, in time to 30-65 ft (10-20 m) high.
 Leaves are needle-like, opposite pairs, flat, 6 mm long, stand out 45-90 degrees from the stem; foliage very feathery, soft to touch, silver-gray-green.
 The dead brown twigs in the interior are unsightly.

 - Hardy to USDA Zone 4 Introduced from Japan in 1843 by Von Siebold.

 There are several cultivars that are related or similar to ‘Squarrosa’, but there seems to be a good deal of confusion on the names.

 - ‘Squarrosa Aurea’ - outer yellow leaves against greenish-blue inner leaves, dwarf, slow growing to a rounded, slightly upright plant, to about 3 ft (0.9 m) in 10 years.